 All I had done was care for her.
 She made it remarkably easy to do.

 I cannot recommend Atul Gawande’s new book Being Mortal: Medicine and What Matters in the End highly enough.
-It is a secular book but Gawande’s message is so important.
 I see this conversation put off or avoided far too often and the repercussions are shameful for a field based on a moral obligation of healing and care.

 Truth never damages a cause that is just.